toji/webgpu-best-practices/bind-groups.md

 }
 ```

-While this _will_ draw the meshes correctly, it's not the most efficient way to do it, because there's a lot of repeated setting of the same state.
+While this _will_ draw the meshes correctly, it's not the most efficient way to do it because there's a lot of repeated setting of the same state.
 Again, even though a subset of the bind group resources are unchanged between calls to `setBindGroup()`, you shouldn't count on the implementation/driver to optimize that away for you.
 Even if it _was_ taken care of by the driver on one platform it probably won't be on all of them.

 So what's the solution?
-Split the resources into groups based on the frequency of how often then need to change.
+We can split the resources into groups based on the frequency of how often they need to change.
 The camera uniforms don't change for the entirety of the render pass, so they can be in their own bind group.
-Material properties change semi-frequently, but not for every mesh, so they can go into another bind group.
+Material properties change semi-frequently, but not for every mesh, so they can go into separate bind group.
 And finally, the model matrix is different for every draw call, so it belongs in yet another bind group.

 This results in an updates shader that looks like this.
 Pay close attention to the changes in the `@group` and `@binding` indices: